emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-integration.md

 #### 3.2.4 Security

 The fourth segment has everything to do with security.
 In this segment, you can fill in all information related to the security of the connection between eMagiz and the external party.
-In the example we are working out the external party will send data to eMagiz via a SOAP Webservice.
+In the example we are working on the external party will send data to eMagiz via a SOAP Webservice.

 Therefore the Security details should reflect the way eMagiz will secure this connection to make sure that the integrity of the data is not comprised.
 The best practice for **SOAP** Webservices is an API Key + Client certification for client authentication.